-Involvement and commitment will be part of a new social contract in which the rights and obligations of the citizens and the institutions will be redefined.
+Involvement and commitment will be part of a new social contract online casino in which the rights and obligations of the citizens and the institutions will be redefined.
 The maintenance and development of local resources will be delegated to neighbours that will feel engaged in the improvement of the urban ecosystem.
 Alarm warnings will not be accounted for in an isolated way; an holistic approach based upon data modelling will provide a global solution taking into account all the gathered data.
 Open data governance and accountability will be enforced through civil actions.
 The mission of local institutions will consist in supporting these local processes and developing long term plans.

 Conclusion: A more sustainable and democratic city.